Don't see your question answered? Let us know! Contact us at 202-464-3400 or info@IBHRE.org .

 Over the last 15 years, IBHRE has seen the number and diversity of its international certified professionals increase exponentially, with certification recipients from more than 45 countries (see statistical data here).
 IBHRE is well positioned to assist countries with the development of pacing and EP certification programs to standardize optimal health care practices, safeguard patient care and certify knowledge.
 IBHRE already has a track-record of cooperative partnerships with international organizations, most notably the Japanese Heart Rhythm Society.

-Why was a specialized Japanese exam created for Allied Professionals that differs from the traditional IBHRE exam?
+Why was a specialized Japanese exam created for Allied Professionals?

 The Japanese Ministry of Health stipulated that all professionals in the medical device industry who have direct contact with cardiac patients must be nationally certified, yet there was no certification mechanism in place.
 Traditionally, IBHRE addresses the needs of Western cardiac rhythm management standards, but the IBHRE representatives stepped in to help create a specifically tailored examination to meet the Japanese Ministry of Health’s requirements.
 The IBHRE exam that was created was then translated into Japanese, customized and administered to Japanese allied professionals by computer-based testing.
-The questions on this exam are extracted from the same pool of questions used in the English version of the exam except for those that do not apply to Japanese health care practices.
+The questions on this exam are based upon a job task analysis study that reflects Japanese customs and practices.

 How does IBHRE navigate differences in the needs of various health care systems in pursuit of a global standard of knowledge?